bmoscon/cryptofeed/docs/high_level.md

 ### Callbacks

 Callbacks are user defined functions that will be called on a data event, like when a trade update is received.
-Their format is specified in the `callbacks.py` file, and user defined callbacks should mirror their interface.
+All callbacks have the same signature: two positional arguments, a data object and the receipt timestamp.
+The data object will vary based on the type of callback (i.e. a trade callback will have a Trade object, the ticker callback will have a Ticker object, etc).
+The receipt timestamp is the timestamp that the message was received by cryptofeed.

+### Data Types

+The data types that are returned by callbacks are defined in [types.pyx](../cryptofeed/types.pyx).
+The data members are all readable, but not writeable.
+Every object also provides two methods, `to_dict()` and a `__repr__` that allows it to be printed out in a useful format.

 ### Backends